andrewconnell/pres-ng2-officeaddin/demos/ng2-outlook-minicrm-demo-steps/demo-script.md

 # `ng2-outlook-minicrm` Demo Cheat Sheet

-> heavy use of vscode snippets in this demo
+> heavy use of VSCode snippets in this demo
+>
 > all have the prefix `acd-##-`

 ## pre-demo